learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Customers and their Payments (another One-to-Many join)

-Return a list of customers first and last names along with details about their payments including the amount and date of payments.
+Return a dataframe with all of the customers' first and last names along with details about their payments' amount and date of payment.
 Sort these results in descending order by the payment amount.

 ```python